Want to use your USB devices with your new MacBook Air? Get one of these!

 Most adapters offer similar preformance

-There isn't a huge difference in USB-C adapters.
+There isn't a huge difference in USB-C adapters so any one you get will help out your best Mac.
 These days all the major manufacturers for these types of accessories have perfected their design and implementation, so you really can't go wrong with any option.
+Of course, if you want a lot more ports, you'll need to look on of the best USB-C ports instead.

-I would personally suggest the Aukey USB-C to USB-A Adapter because it comes in a pack of two.
+I would personally suggest the two-pack of the Anker USB-C to USB Adapter because you get two!.
 If you have the MacBook Air, this means you can have both of your USB-C ports working for you and your USB accessories, rather than only having the one.
 It just gives you more options if you need them.

 Of course, there is something to be said for the usefulness of a flexible cable on the adapter — like the one on the AmazonBasics USB-C to USB-A Adapter.
-If you have a tight space or your MacBook is connected to a monitor, having that little extra length can make help you ensure the adapter works in the area you have.
+If you have a tight space or your MacBook Pro is connected to a monitor, having that little extra length can make help you ensure the adapter works in the area you have.

 We may earn a commission for purchases using our links.
 Learn more.